Whether you’re 16 or 60, or any age for that matter, you will bump up against this question at some point: “What should I do with my life?”

 The people you spend the most time with, often your co-workers, become your second family.
 Do these people inspire and motivate you?

 Do you respect them and enjoy being around them?
 If not, you need to surround yourself with different people.

 This might require changing jobs or looking at a different career.
 But this change is a short-term discomfort compared to years spent around people who drain or frustrate you.

-Step 27.
-What do you wish you could tell other people you do?
+30. What do you wish you could tell people you do?

 When you meet new people, what do you wish you could say when asked what you do?

 What answers have intrigued you in the past when other people answer this question?